-In 2004, the Company entered into a capital lease with Geo-Energy for a geothermal heating and air conditioning system.
-Monthly payments are \$10,414 for 240 months, which includes interest of 6%.
-In the event of default, or the lessee enters bankruptcy or insolvency proceedings, the lessor can declare the entire amount of rent hereunder immediately due and payable without notice or demand to the lessee.
+On December 3, 2004, Bay Haven Charter Academy, Inc. entered into a financed purchase liability with Geo-Energy for a geothermal heating and air conditioning system.
+Of the financed purchase agreement 65% is allocated to the School.
+Payments began on August 1, 2005, with monthly payments due in the amount of \$10,414 for 240 months, which includes interest of 6%. \$6,769 of the monthly payments are allocated to the School.
+In the event of default, or the Academy enters bankruptcy or insolvency proceedings, Geo-Energy can declare the entire amount hereunder immediately due and payable without notice or demand to the Academy.